Welcome, darling!

 — me

 I didn’t used to swear.
-Honest.
+Honest!

 Whether you recently lost your person or it has been years since you last held their hand, grief — and rebuilding life after a profound loss — doesn’t have a timeline.
 And neither should you.

-Let’s begin wherever you are now, listen to what you need, and gently chart a path forward.
+We will begin wherever you are now, listen to what you need, and gently chart a path forward.

 Bringing all of your heart with you.